 - Proposed a new method for controlling linear dynamical systems under adversarial disturbances and cost functions.
 Our algorithm achieves a running time that scales polylogarithmically with the inverse of the stability margin, improving upon prior methods with polynomial dependence maintaining the same regret guarantees.

-SpectraLDS: Distilling Spectral Filters into Constant-Time Recurrent Models (Ongoing)
+SpectraLDS: Distilling Spectral Filters into Constant-Time Recurrent Models (NEURIPS 2025)

 Devan Shah, Shlomo Fortgang, Sofiia Druchyna, Elad Hazan